-Section B. Release of Union Representatives.
+25 Section B. Release of Union Representatives.

-No Steward, Chief Steward or Chapter President shall leave work to engage in employee representation activities without first notifying and receiving authorization from his/her supervisor or designee.
-Such approval shall normally be granted and under no circumstances shall it be unreasonably denied.
-In the event that approval is not granted for the time requested by such designated representative and the representation activity is within his/her jurisdictional area, the Union, at its discretion, may either request that a different Union Representative be released for such purpose or that the matter be postponed and rescheduled.
-Such a request shall normally be granted and under no circumstances shall it be unreasonably denied.
-In making such request, the Union will provide timely representation so that the activity would not be unreasonably delayed.
+No Steward, Chief Steward or Chapter President shall leave work to engage 26 in employee representation activities without first notifying and receiving 27 authorization from his/her supervisor or designee.
+Such approval shall 28 normally be granted and under no circumstances shall it be unreasonably 29 denied.
+In the event that approval is not granted for the time requested by 30 such designated representative and the representation activity is within 31 his/her jurisdictional area, the Union, at its discretion, may either request that 32 a different Union Representative be released for such purpose or that the 33 matter be postponed and rescheduled.
+Such a request shall normally be 34 granted and under no circumstances shall it be unreasonably denied.
+In 35

-The designated Representative shall not contact or interrupt the employee while at work without first notifying and receiving authorization from the employee's supervisor.

-The Employer shall not be obligated to release a Steward, Chief Steward or Chapter President for any grievance or disciplinary conference if the employee is being represented in such grievance or disciplinary conference by a Union Staff Representative.

-At its discretion, and on a case by case basis, the Union may designate an MCO Executive Council member to act in lieu of the Chief Steward.
+- 1 making such request, the Union will provide timely representation so that the - 2 activity would not be unreasonably delayed. - 3 The designated Representative shall not contact or interrupt the employee - 4 while at work without first notifying and receiving authorization from the 5 employee's supervisor. - 6 The Employer shall not be obligated to release any elected or appointed - 7 Union Official a Steward, Chief Steward or Chapter President for any - 8 grievance or disciplinary conference if the employee is being represented in - 9 such grievance or disciplinary conference by a Union Staff Representative. - At its discretion, and on a case by case basis, the Union may designate an MCO Executive Council member to act in lieu of the Chief Steward.
 In such circumstances, the MCO Executive Council member shall be entitled to enjoy the same rights and privileges as provided herein for the Chief Steward, if the MCO Executive Council member is employed in this Bargaining Unit.
-At its discretion, the Union may also designate the Executive Council Member as the regular Chief Steward.

-Any pay provided by the employer for release from work authorized in accordance with this article shall be governed by Civil Service Rules and Regulations.
+At its discretion, the Union may also designate the Executive - 16 Council Member as the regular Chief Steward. - Any pay provided by the employer for release from work authorized in accordance with this article shall be governed by Civil Service Rules and Regulations.

-Section C. Right to Representation.
+20 Section C. Right to Representation.